Check, Please! Bay Area

 Once again the food is shot entirely in high definition making each forkful mouthwateringly tempting.

-On this website you can watch the episodes online, download the video podcasts to your computer or ipod, read guest reviews, get restaurant information and recipes, add your comments on the program and restaurants, watch wine tips from Leslie Sbrocco and apply to be a Check, Please!
+On this website you can watch all the episodes, download the video podcasts, add your comments about the program and restaurants, learn wine tips from Leslie Sbrocco and apply to be a Check, Please!
 Bay Area guest.

 With some of the world’s best chefs basing their landmark restaurants in this region and a wealth of locally grown produce and ingredients, the Bay Area is a foodie’s paradise.
 San Francisco and the surrounding areas offer a diverse selection of ethnic epicurean delights, as well as California cuisine, invented here by pioneers of organic cooking.
 Check, Please!
 Bay Area continues to explore this fantastic world of food through local diners ready to dish about their favorite neighborhood places.